arieh/Events/README.md

 The library is designed with encapsulation and uninterupptability in mind.
 This means a broken function will not stop the event loop (on modern browsers).

-Events now also supports AMD and Require syntax.
+Events now also supports AMD and CommonJS syntax.

 ##Features
   1. Easy to integrate - can be used as a mixin, thus making it easy to integrate with any existing codebase.